-A moderately adventurous portfolio will aim to achieve returns that are significantly higher than those available from a high street deposit account, offering potentially strong real returns over the long term.
+A cautious portfolio will aim to achieve returns that are at least as good as those available from a high street deposit account, whilst offering some potential for real returns over the long term.

-We expect that in order to achieve their longer term objectives, a client investing in such a way would hold capital preservation as significantly less important than investment return and as a consequence would be unconcerned by capital values moving with market and economic conditions.
+We expect that a client investing in such a way would regard capital preservation as much more important than investment return, but to achieve their longer term objectives would tolerate fluctuations in capital values that reflect changing market and economic conditions.